 Okay, this can’t be any good.

-You put a bunch of real-life scientists from MIT in a room together, with plants and robots, and you’re going to get some creepy, weird, and real-stuff happening!
+You put a bunch of real-life scientists from MIT in a room together, with plants, and robots, and you’re going to get some creepy, weird, real-stuff!
 You can see where this is going, can’t you?
 How long will it take until they are putting man-eating plants on wheels and we’ll be having plantageddon!

 Actually, that might be rather interesting.

 We could have a human army with weed-whackers taking on the mobile venus fly traps!
 Sounds like a good book, doesn’t it?
 Hmm, right up our alley!